why don't men go to the doctor

 • If you smoke, there is no better time to quit than now.
 Smoking is the major cause of heart disease and lung cancer.

-• Diet and nutrition.
+• Diet and nutrition are important.
 Enjoy a variety of healthy foods daily, including at least five servings of fruits and vegetables.
 Choose lean meats, low-fat dairy products and whole grains.
 Limit foods high in salt, fat and sugar.

 • De-stress your life.
 Talk to your doctor if you’re feeling depressed or anxious, or if you’re being threatened or hurt by someone.

 • Aim to be physically active for 30 to 60 minutes on most days.
-Walk the dog, bike or take the stairs — it all counts!
+Walk the dog, bike or take the stairs — getting any exercise is better than none at all.

-Learn more about the primary care services we offer at Mercy Health and find a provider near you.
+Learn more about the primary care services we offer at Mercy Health.

 Related Posts